 Breakfast is also included in the hotel rates.
 Tea/coffee and croissants are served early in the morning, in the main area of the caravan hotel.
 This is just a pre-breakfast whilst you get dressed!
 A lovely breakfast buffet with cold meats and cheeses, pickles and delicious bread is served in the front of the hotel.

-They also have a wonderful outside courtyard area with chairs and tables.
+The hotel also has a wonderful outside courtyard area with chairs and tables.
 In keeping with the hip vibe of the hotel, this area has plants growing out of bathtubs and a beautiful mural painted on the wall.
 Unique is the best word to describe Huttenpalast.

 - 70-100 EUR per night